 Three albums in the RCA Victor Bluebird Classics series have been a topic of discussion among Warhol cover collectors for a long time.
 Especially the illustration of a village scene and playing children on Porgy And Bess had its doubters and non-believers.
 The discussion can now come to an end, as solid proof has been discovered at The Warhol Museum in Pittsburgh.
-In one of Warhol’s time capsules, TC 28, project cataloguer Brianna Treleven found purchase orders to Warhol for artwork for all three covers, and the bill for two of them, including Porgy and Bess.
+In one of Warhol’s time capsules, TC 28, project cataloguer Brianna Treleven found purchase orders to Warhol for artwork for all three covers, and Warhol’s bill for two of them, including Porgy and Bess.

 Also dating the albums can now be more accurate: they were generally considered to be from around 1957, but the orders were placed in April and May 1953.
 The fee Warhol received per drawing was $50.

 These are the three albums, with purchase orders:

 LBC 1045 – George Gershwin Rhapsody In Blue & Ferde Grofé Grand Canyon Suite (Excerpts) – Hugo Winterhalter And His Orchestra, Byron Janis (piano)